 There are a few things to know before you start:

-- Be sure you use your full name even if you are known by a nickname.
+- Use your full name, even if you have a nickname.
 Your nickname can be in parentheses.

-- When you decide who you would like to be your will’s executor, talk to them about it first.
+- When you decide who you want to be your will’s executor, talk to them first.

 - Think of at least one alternate executor in case your primary is unable or unwilling to serve at the time of your death.

 - Put together a list of the assets you want to be noted in the will.

 - Decide if there are specific assets you want to leave to particular beneficiaries.

 - Put together a list of the names of your beneficiaries and your relationships with them.
 Decide to whom assets pass if a beneficiary dies before you.

 There is no expiration date on a will.

 Can a Will Be Changed?